Mehran-Shirazi/Mehran-Shirazi/README.md

 - 👋 Hi, I’m @Mehran-Shirazi
 - 🔬 PhD student at The Ohio State University
 - 🧠 Developing AI-driven solvers for solid mechanics and PDEs, with a focus on deep learning and domain decomposition
-- ⚙️ Experienced with Neural Operators
+- ⚙️ Experienced with neural operators
 - 🔧 Focused on customizing neural operator architectures for complex geometries, irregular grids, and domain-specific constraints
 - 🌱 Passionate about high-performance simulation, geometry-aware learning, and physics-informed ML